 The 1,985-foot-long (605 m) tunnel travels under 110th Avenue Northeast in Downtown Bellevue and makes a sharp turn to the east at Bellevue Downtown Station, adjacent to Bellevue Transit Center at the eastern edge of Downtown Bellevue.
 The tracks continue onto an elevated guideway that travels over Interstate 405 and turn north over the Eastside Rail Corridor.
 Trains reach Wilburton Station, on the north side of Northeast 8th Street, and follow the Eastside Rail Corridor while descending to ground level near Lake Bellevue.
-At Northeast 12th Street, the tracks turn east, while the Eastside Rail Corridor continues north along another set of tracks leading to Link's Operations and Maintenance Facility- East.
-Trains continue into a retained cut guideway section with a station at 120th Avenue, in the center of the Spring District development.
-The tracks cross over Kelsey Creek and return to street level at Bel-Red/130th Station, traveling northeast in the median of Northeast Spring Boulevard and 136th Place Northeast.
-After crossing Northeast 20th Street, trains ascend onto an elevated guideway that follows the south side of State Route 520, crossing over the 148th Avenue Northeast interchange and stopping at Overlake Village Station.
-The ELSL descends to ground level, turns north along SR 520, and approaches its terminus at Redmond Technology Station, located at Northeast 40th Street on the Microsoft Redmond campus.
+At Northeast 12th Street, the tracks turn east, while the Eastside Rail Corridor continues north along another set of tracks leading to Link's Operations and Maintenance Facility- East, Trains continue into a retained cut guideway section with a station at 120th Avenue, in the center of the Spring District development.
+The tracks cross over Kelsey Creek and return to street level at Bel-Red/130th Station. traveling northeast in the median of Northeast Spring Boulevard and 136th Place Northeast.
+After crossing Northeast 20th Street, trains ascend onto an elevated guideway that follows the south side of State Route 520. crossing over the 148th Avenue Northeast interchange and stopping at Overlake Village Station.
+The ELSL descends to ground level, turns north along SR 520, and approaches Redmond Technology Station, located at Northeast 40th Street on the Microsoft Redmond campus.
+In 2025, the 2-line opened two additional stations, Marymoor Park, and Bear Creek

-Figure 8.
+Figure 7.
 East Link Starter Line (2 Line)

-The remainder of the 2 Line is expected to open in 2025, and will connect Judkins Park, Mercer Island, Bellevue, and Redmond to the International District Station.
+The remainder of the 2 Line is expected to open in 2026, and will connect Judkins Park, Mercer Island, Bellevue, and Redmond to the International District Station.